myint/cppclean/README.rst

 considerable extra compiles increasing the edit-compile-run cycle.

 This is a fork of the original cppclean project.
-The original project home page, which no longer contains code, is: https://code.google.com/p/cppclean/
+The original project home page, which no longer contains code, is at https://code.google.com/p/cppclean/.

 Features